Clam Sentinel

 Do not run Clam Sentinel before you make the two manual configuration changes mentioned above.
 Then click on the Sentinel.exe file in the ClamWin bin folder to run Clam Sentinel.
 You can do any other configuration via the Clam Sentinel badge in the system tray after starting.
 You can then delete the Clam Sentinel files on your desktop.

-You can make a shortcut to Clam Sentinel on the USB key and put it in the ClamWinPortable folder/directory with the ClamWinPortable.exe file.
+You can make a shortcut to Clam Sentinel on the USB and put it in the ClamWinPortable folder/directory with the ClamWinPortable.exe file.
 You could also make a shortcut to ClamWinPortable.exe and ClamSentinel.exe on your desktop so that you can start them from your desktop.
 CAUTION: before setting up or using ClamWinPortable and ClamSentinel from the USB key, you will need to STOP them from running if they are already installed on your hard drive.
-In fact, if you want to run ClamWin and Sentinel from USB, it is best that you do not have them installed locally on your hard drive.
+In fact, if you want to run ClamWin and Sentinel from USB, it is best if you do not have them installed locally on your hard drive.

-Keep your old Clam Sentinel .exe and .ini and Sentinel Recover file from the USB when you update to a new version of ClamWin Portable and put them back in the ClamWin Portable bin folder.
+Be sure to keep your old Sentinel.exe and .ini and Sentinel Recover files from the USB when you update to a new version of ClamWin Portable.
 When future updates to Clam Sentinel are available, just copy the new Sentinel.exe file to the USB like you first did.
-Your old Clam Sentinel .ini file and Sentinel Recover file on the USB will still be good, and Clam Sentinel will update them during installation if needed.
+Your old Sentinel .ini file and Sentinel Recover file on the USB will still be good, and Sentinel will update them during installation if needed.

 Thank You

 Thank you for using Clam Sentinel.
 If you like it, please tell other people about it, and give the author, Andrea Russo, your comments and suggestions.
-Visit the web site monthly for news and updates.
+Visit the Sentinel web site monthly for news and updates.

 by Robert Scroggins